 Part 2 – Demolition and construction of the landing

 This post is the second in a series that describes the construction of an elegant but practical front entry.
 We go through the steps to provide you with how you can turn your front walkway landscape idea into reality.
 In part 1, we discussed the planning and permitting.
 In this post, we discuss the landing construction.
-Let’s start with a look at the old stairs and landing area on the left to compare with what was created on the right.
+Let’s start with a look at the old stairs and landing area on the left.
+Now compare it to what was created on the right.

 Before we could begin the walkway landing construction, we had to remove the existing landing.
-Normally excavation would take care of the job but in this case due to the ledge that the home was built on, the concrete of the old landing was fused to the ledge, forming a huge rock and requiring hydraulic equipment to break it up.
+Normally excavation would take care of the job.
+Due to the ledge that the home was built on, the concrete of the old landing was fused to the ledge.
+This formed a huge rock and required hydraulic equipment to break it up.

 If there is an attached landing, the contractor needs to carefully separate it from the home so as not to do damage to the foundation.
 Keep in mind that depending on your town, an inspection by the building department may be required at certain phases of this work.

-Now that we are cleared to excavate the old landing, we need to completely excavate the soil around and below the old landing, looking for virgin material.
-The reason for this is virgin material will pack tighter and eliminate possible settling of the new landing.
+Now that we are cleared to excavate the old landing, we need to completely remove the soil around and below the old landing.
+We are looking for virgin material that will pack tighter and eliminate possible settling of the new landing.